schwerdtchristian/MathTutor/README.md

 # MathTutor
 This is an interactive web application meant to visualize different math concepts.
+The web application is built using Dash.